solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 in the sequence.
 Given the same seed, a PRNG will always produce the same sequence of numbers.
 It's important to seed with something close to true
 entropy: an admin-provided "random" input, the last system log, some combination of your system's clock time and other factors, etc..
-Fun fact: older video games have been broken because speedrunners found out how their randomness was calculated.
+Fun fact: some older video games have been broken because speedrunners found out how their randomness was calculated.
 One game in particular used the number of steps you've taken in the game as a seed.